-Also, barley isn’t considered an allergen.
+Also, barley and malt aren’t considered allergens.
 According to Japanese law, there are 7 allergens (shrimp, crab, wheat, buckwheat, egg, milk, and peanuts) that should be labeled.
-“Allergen-free” items in Japan might not be celiac safe unless they explicitly say so.
+“Allergen-free” items in Japan might not be celiac-safe unless they explicitly say so.

 Myth 3: Japanese people have amazing customer service, so they will happily accommodate my allergy.